httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 diversity brings a different set of concerns, and tools and practices intended for a single-server deployment might not be suitable.

-In particular, standards-defined HTTP-based APIs need to more carefully consider how extensibility and evolution will be handled, how different deployment requirements will be accommodated, and how clients will evolve with the API.
+In particular, HTTP-based APIs defined by standards need to more carefully consider how extensibility and evolution will be handled, how different deployment requirements will be accommodated, and how clients will evolve with the API.

-At the same time, the IETF has a tradition of protocol reuse (e.g., {{?TELNET=RFC0854}} as a substrate for {{?FTP=RFC0959}} and {{?SMTP=RFC2821}}; HTTP as a substrate for {{?IPP=RFC8011}} and
+The IETF has a tradition of protocol reuse (e.g., {{?TELNET=RFC0854}} as a substrate for
+{{?FTP=RFC0959}} and {{?SMTP=RFC2821}}; HTTP as a substrate for {{?IPP=RFC8011}} and
 {{?RESTCONF=RFC8040}}).
 Because HTTP is extensible in many ways, a number of questions arise, such
 as: